 - a.
-Flat Monthly Rate is used in billing residential and nonresidential sanitary sewer service, where the Customer receives all retail water requirements from one (1) or more sources other than PWC.
-If a landlord provides some utilities to its tenant(s) free of charge, but charges a tenant for sanitary sewer service, PWC will either (i) bill the tenant separately for sanitary sewer service if the tenant is a PWC Customer with another separately metered utility delivered by PWC, or (ii) bill the landlord for the sanitary sewer service. - b.
+A Flat Monthly Rate is used in billing residential and nonresidential sanitary sewer service, where the Customer receives all retail water requirements from one (1) or more sources other than PWC.
+If a Customer receives both electric and water utility services from sources other than PWC, the Property Owner will be billed for the sanitary sewer service.
+Notwithstanding anything to the contrary herein, the Flat Monthly Rate is billed to the Property Owner whether the associated property is occupied or not. - b.
 Basic Facilities Charges apply to all water and sanitary sewer schedules except Flat Monthly Rates.
 These charges are assessed independent of, and in addition to, all consumption or discharge rates.
 Even if the Customer has no usage in a particular billing period, the Customer will still be billed for the Basic Facilities Charge.
 Basic Facilities Charges are graduated in accordance with the meter size to reflect the various levels of PWC's investment costs. - c.
 Consumption (Discharge) Rates apply, as appropriate, to all schedules except the Flat Monthly Rate and Sanitary Sewer Surcharges. - d.
 Utility Line Relocation Rider is imposed because the Fayetteville area is slated for significant thoroughfare expansions for the current and future years, according to the NCDOT State Transportation Improvement plan.
 Each NCDOT thoroughfare expansion imposes significant costs on PWC to relocate water and sewer lines and ancillary equipment and acquire new easements.
 Under NCDOT's current operating procedure, project costs and potential reimbursements are difficult to predict and manage.
 This separate Rider serves as a means to capture and recover those costs imposed by NCDOT-mandated utility relocations while attempting to maintain stable, predictable retail base rates for PWC customers.
 The amount charged (or credited) through the Rider may be modified from time to time, as deemed necessary and appropriate by the Commission.
 The Rider will be assessed on all water and sanitary sewer rate schedules other than irrigation, bulk water, fire hydrant, septage hauling, pump, and haul rate schedules.